avinetworks/devops/README.md

 When you apply template, the infrastructure resources that you create incur charges as follows.
 To clean up the resources, you can [delete your Schematics workspace or your instance](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources).
 Removing the workspace or the instance cannot be undone.
 Make sure that you back up any data that you must keep before you start the deletion process.

 * **NSX-ALB instance**: One instance will be created, according to the size you choose.
 The price for your virtual server instances depends on the flavor of the instances, how many you provision, and how long the instances are run.
-For more information, see [Pricing for Virtual Servers for VPC](https://cloud.ibm.com/docs/infrastructure/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-virtual-servers-for-vpc).
+For more information, see [IBM VPC pricing guide](https://www.ibm.com/cloud/vpc/pricing).
 * **NSX-ALB data volume**: One block volume will be created, according to the size you choose, and attached to the NSX-ALB instance.
-This volume uses the 3000 IOPS storage profile. ??Where is the pricing for this??
+This volume uses the 3000 IOPS storage profile.
 ## Dependencies

 Before you can apply the template in IBM Cloud, complete the following steps.